Nyerguds/MobiusMapEditor/MANUAL.md

 ### Editor fine tuning:

 * **ZoomToBoundsOnLoad**: Defaults to True.
 When enabled, causes the editor to zoom in to the map bounds when loading an existing map.
 * **RememberToolData**: Defaults to False.
-When enabled, the item selections and options on the tool windows will be remembered when opening a different or new map for the same game.
+When enabled, the item selections and options on the tool windows will be remembered when opening a different map for the same game.
-* **MapGridColor**: Color for drawing the map grid, as "A,R,G,B".
-This includes the alpha value, because the grid is semitransparent by default.
-* **MapBackColor**: Background color for the map screen, as "R,G,B".
-This defaults to dark grey, so users can see the actual map outline on Red Alert Interior maps.
 * **MapScale**: Scaling multiplier for the size at which assets are rendered on the map.
 Scaling down the rendered map size will make the UI more responsive.
 Negative values will enable smooth scaling, which gives nicer graphics but will make the UI noticeable _less_ responsive.
 Defaults to 0.5.
 * **MapScaleClassic**: Scaling multiplier when using classic graphics.
 Defaults to 1.0.
 * **PreviewScale**: Scaling multiplier for the size at which assets are rendered on the preview tools.
 Negative values will enable smooth scaling, but this usually doesn't look good on the upscaled preview graphics.
 Defaults to 1.
 * **PreviewScaleClassic** Scaling multiplier for the preview tools when using classic graphics.
-Defaults to 5.333 (128/24), which upscales the objects to match the size they have in Remastered graphics.
+Defaults to 5.333 (128/24), which upscales the objects to match the size they have in the Remastered graphics.
 * **ObjectToolItemSizeMultiplier**: Floating-point multiplication factor for downsizing the item icons on the selection lists on the tool windows.
 * **TemplateToolTextureSizeMultiplier**: Floating-point multiplication factor for the size of tiles shown on the Map tool.
 This scaling is somehow done relative to the screen size; not sure.
 * **MaxMapTileTextureSize**: Maximum for the size of the tiles shown on the Map tool.
 Leave on 0 to disable.
 * **UndoRedoStackSize**: The amount of undo/redo actions stored in memory.
 Defaults to 100.
 * **MinimumClampSize**: Minimum size of the tool window that will automatically be forced to remain in the screen area.
 If set to 0,0, this will default to the size of the entire tool window.

+### Colours:

+General:

+* **MapBackColor**: Background colour for the map screen, as "R,G,B".
+This defaults to dark grey, so users can see the actual map outline on Red Alert Interior maps.
+* **MapGridColor**: Colour for drawing the map grid, as "A,R,G,B".
+This includes the alpha value, because the grid is semitransparent by default.

+For the option "Extra indicators" → "Occupied by objects":

+* **HashColorTechnoPart**: The colour for cells partially filled with map objects; specifically, infantry.
+* **HashColorTechnoFull**: The colour for cells fully filled with map objects; either cells of buildings, terrain or units, or cells fully filled with five infantry units.

+For the option "Extra indicators" → "Map terrain types":

+* **HashColorLandClear**: The colour for cells of the 'Clear' land type.
+This is the default passable terrain.
+Defaults to transparent white.
+Note that by default, this one's alpha component is set to 0, to suppress the indicators for this type.
+However, the actual colour information will be used for placement previews of map templates, to indicate all cells in the shape.
+* **HashColorLandBeach**: The colour for cells of the 'Beach' land type.
+This is passable, but can't be built on.
+Defaults to yellow.
+* **HashColorLandRock**: The colour for cells of the 'Rock' land type.
+This is fully impassable terrain.
+Defaults to dark red.
+* **HashColorLandRoad**: The colour for cells of the 'Road' land type.
+Units move faster on roads.
+This type is only used in Red Alert.
+Defaults to brown.
+* **HashColorLandWater**: The colour for cells of the 'Water' land type.
+This is water terrain that is passable for ships.
+Defaults to pale blue.
+* **HashColorLandRiver**: The colour for cells of the 'River' land type.
+This is water terrain that is not passable for ships.
+Defaults to blue.
+* **HashColorLandRough**: The colour for cells of the 'Rough' land type.
+This is passable, but can't be built on.
+Defaults to grayish purple.

 ### Editor behavior tweaks:

 These options are all enabled by default, but can be disabled if you wish.
 Use these at your own risk.
 Some of these (air units, craters, harvesting) are related to bugs in the games, so they could be disabled when making maps for a mod in which these issues are fixed.

 * **ReportMissionDetection**: When detecting that a file is a classic single player mission file because it matches the classic "SCG01EA"-like name pattern and contains win and lose scripts, a note about it is shown in the mission load analysis.
 When disabled, this will only be shown if it is not the only remark in the list.
+Note that missions loaded from .mix archives will always behave as if this option is enabled.
 * **EnforceObjectMaximums**: Don't allow saving a map if any of the object amounts exceed the normal internal maximums of the game.
 Can be disabled in case a mission is specifically meant to be played on a modded game that increases these limits.
 * **Ignore106Scripting**: Don't support the extended scripting added by the C&C95 v1.06 patch.
 If this option is disabled, additional triggers named UUUU, VVVV and WWWW can also be destroyed with "Dstry Trig" actions.
 * **ConvertRaObsoleteClear**: Automatically clear tiles with ID 255 on RA Temperate/Snow maps, or on Interior maps if more than 80% of the area outside the map bounds is filled with it, to fix the fact old versions of RA saved that as Clear terrain.
 This can be disabled to research changes on old maps.